HL7/davinci-epdx/source/pages/6-3_PDex_Hooks.md

 This IG defines an extension to the appointment-book hook.
 The additional optional context fields are:

-- SubscirberId (optional): The number that identifies the unique person in the health plan system
+- MemberId (optional): The number that identifies the unique person in the health plan system

 NOTE: Even pre-existing hooks are not yet locked down as normative and similar changes are possible, though perhaps less likely.